the-teachingRSE-project/competencies/competencies.md

 RSEs fall therefore somewhere on the spectrum between a researcher at one end and a software engineer at the other.
 Common to all of them is, that they  need to be able to work in a Research environment.
 RSEs often need to deal with non-technical complexities that are characteristic for Research environments: organisational, motivational, with respect to the size of projects, independence and heterogeneous goals of stakeholders, boundary conditions for funding and future funding, to name just a few.
-The position on the RSE spectrum can be symbolically represented as "R(SE) vs. (RS)E": the R(SE) is a software engineer in a research environment which would make them akin to a SE in a specialised engineering field such as automotive engineering; the (RS)E is then somebody who applies engineering practices to research software.
+The position on the RSE spectrum can be symbolically represented as "R(SE) vs. (RS)E": the R(SE) is a software engineer in a research environment which would make them akin to a SE in a specialised engineering field such as automotive engineering; the (RS)E is then somebody who applies engineering practices to research software, and thereby puts an emphasis less on the technical aspects, but more on the creation of reusable software products with a certain notion of performance that are well-received by their users.

 ## Terminology